robidev/moongen-rfc2544/README.md

 # Configuring tests #

-Modify the config items in; CONFIG.sh
+Modify the config items in; CONFIG
 You can there choose the following options:
 - set the folder where tests should be stored
 - set the DPDK PCI address of the interface the testbench should use